Discrete logarithm records: Finite fields

+finite field) and 6437337 elements (a 592-bit finite field).
+These computations were done using new ideas to speed up the function field sieve.

 On 25 June 2014, Razvan Barbulescu, Pierrick Gaudry, Aurore Guillevic, and François Morain announced a new computation of a discrete logarithm in a finite field whose order has 160 digits and is a degree 2 extension of a prime field.
 The algorithm used was the number field sieve (NFS), with various modifications.
 The total computing time was equivalent to 68 days on one core of CPU (sieving) and 30 hours on a GPU (linear algebra).

 Elliptic curves

 Certicom Corp. has issued a series of Elliptic Curve Cryptography challenges.
 Level I involves fields of 109-bit and 131-bit sizes.
 Level II includes 163, 191, 239, 359-bit sizes.
 All Level II challenges are currently believed to be computationally infeasible.

 The Level I challenges which have been met are: